Melvin Poh

-Melvin Poh is a Malaysian entrepreneur, barrister, investor and speaker.
-He is known for his work as a media entrepreneur in crowdsourcing knowledge in Asia and his efforts to facilitate greater accessibility to knowledge in the region.
-Poh is also known to be a public proponent of the access to knowledge movement in Southeast Asia and has been advocating for the democratization of knowledge in public media as well as in his work.
+Melvin Poh FRSA is a Malaysian entrepreneur, barrister, investor, public intellectual, and author.
+He is recognised for his work in crowdsourcing knowledge in Asia and promoting greater accessibility to knowledge in the region.
+Poh has contributed to the development of platforms and initiatives aimed at increasing public engagement with knowledge-sharing, intellectual discourse, and philosophy, particularly within Southeast Asia.
+He has spoken extensively and written on issues related to knowledge accessibility, and is publicly associated with the access to knowledge movement.

 Early life and education

 Poh was born in Malaysia but had emigrated and spent most of his years living in New Zealand, Australia, United States and United Kingdom.
 He attended Hale School.
 He later pursued studies at Harvard University, Imperial College London and University of Cambridge.
-Poh then became a Barrister-at-Law in the United Kingdom and an admitted member of the Honourable Society of Lincoln's Inn.
+Poh subsequently became a barrister in the United Kingdom and was admitted as a member of The Honourable Society of Lincoln's Inn.

 Career

 The Asian Entrepreneur

 In 2013, Poh founded The Asian Entrepreneur with another student at Harvard.
 The Asian Entrepreneur began in the United States as a print publication documenting business knowledge in Asia.
 The print publication was later developed by Poh into a digital crowdpublishing platform that allowed users to participate in the production of content and the editorial process through an open collaboration model.
 The Asian Entrepreneur then became an open access platform for accessing, exchanging and publishing business knowledge across Asia.
 The organization had worked with Southeast Asian governments on various startup initiatives for open access knowledge and education.
 In 2021 after raising funds, The Asian Entrepreneur was further expanded and officially rebranded to Empirics Asia.